cmalvr/ai-privacy-toolkit/apt/security/README.md

-# AI Privacy Toolkit: Enhanced Minimization with l‑Anonymization and Privacy Monitoring
+# AI Privacy Toolkit: Enhanced Minimization with l‑Diversity and Privacy Monitoring using a Grid-Search

 This repository extends the original data minimization solution by integrating two distinct security features that significantly enhance data protection:

-1. **l‑Anonymization**
+1. **l‑diversity**
    Data is partitioned into groups (cells) using a `DecisionTreeClassifier` based on fixed quasi-identifiers.
 Each group must contain at least *k* records and at least *l* distinct sensitive attribute values (e.g., "mean radius").
 This ensures that every cell is diverse, reducing the risk of inference attacks.
    - **k (Group Size):** Minimum number of records in each cell.
 Every group must have at least *k* members, ensuring anonymity.
    - **l (Diversity Requirement):** Minimum number of distinct sensitive values in each cell.
 Note that l must be less than or equal to k.